-Research into cannabis and the molecular compounds it produces, called cannabinoids, has resulted in the discovery of hundreds of different cannabinoids.
-Several of their medicinal benefits overlap, but each of them have their own unique effect on the body through their interaction with our natural ECS (endocannbinoid system).
+Research into cannabis has resulted in the discovery of hundreds of different cannabinoids.
+Several of their medicinal benefits overlap.
+Each of them have unique effects on the body through their interaction with our natural ECS (endocannabinoid system).
 THC and CBD are the most frequently studied and are found high quantities.
 THC and CBD are major cannabinoids.

 Other minor cannabinoids, like CBG, CBN, and THCV for example, are typically found in small percentages.
 Just because they are minor, doesn’t mean they are useless.
 Research has shown that both major and minor cannabinoids have their own benefits as medicine.

 There are two types of cannabinoids. exogenous and endogenous.
 Exogenous cannabinoids, or exocannabinoids, are found outside the body.
 These are the ones we find in cannabis plants, like THC and CBD.
 Endogenous cannabinoids, also called endocannabinoids, are made inside our own bodies.
 These are ones our body naturally produces on its own, like anandamide, and another commonly talked about endocannabinoid, called 2AG.

 Anandamide is sometimes referred to as the bliss molecule.
 We’ve discovered anandamide causes the blissful feeling of euphoria known as a runner’s high, reported after running and exercise.
 This is in part because the molecular structure of anandamide is very similar to the THC molecule, making it have similar effects as THC.